louis-young/task-management-tool/README.md

 # Task Manager

-A task management application with local persistence - built with React.
+A task management tool that persists tasks locally.

 ![Task Manager](documentation/task-manager.jpg)

 ## Description

-A task management application that allows you to manage and persist tasks you need to complete.
-It has a slick and intuitive user interface with features such as inline editing and drag-and-drop.
+A task management tool that allows you to manage tasks you need to complete.
+It has a slick and intuitive user interface with features such as inline editing, local storage persistence and drag-and-drop.

 ## Motivation